RunSi/DEVWKS-2601/guide/step5b.md

 ```

 Now determine the parameters you wish to start the regex search on.
 The first item in the
 tuple is the key name of the regex value, the second item is the value being searched.
-In this instanc
+In this instance
-only nve interfaces that have a Vxlan encapsulation
+only nve interfaces that have a Vxlan encapsulation are being considered

 ```python
 attrValPairsToCheck = [('nve.intf.encap', 'Vxlan'),]